ivavay/ivavay/README.md

 ### ☘️ Currently working on
 - A vocabulary-building web app inspired by my students learning English at the place I work part-time at 🔡
 - Meta's frontend developer certificate & Google's advanced data analytics certificate 🗒️
+- Keeping my dev blog up to date <https://dev.to/ivavay>

 🌱 I'm open to opportunities in Taipei or remote.
 Feel free to email me at ivy0925chen@gmail.com to get in touch.